HIPAA Expert Witness

 - White-collar crime and HIPAA privacy and security

-Find a HIPAA Expert with Educational Credentials and Certifications
+Find an Expert with Educational Credentials and Certifications

 - HIPAA Expert witnesses must stay current in trends, continually educating themselves on developments in technology, health data, and regulations.
 Michael Arrigo’s knowledge, training, education, and experience include:

 - In addition, studies Stanford Medical School in Biomedical Informatics which is the discipline of understanding how to transform raw medical data into knowledge for making better decisions.

 - Also, studies at Harvard Medical school studies in bioethics, which in part focuses on determining when data should be kept private for the good of the individual vs.when it should be shared for the good of many in contexts such as genetic data.

 - Certified in HIPAA

 - Expert for U.S. Department of Justice in a case involving Electronic Health Records, the ARRA HITECH Act, and the False Claims Act